renandf/mac-setup/README.md

 * Download shortcut: `Shift + Option + D`

 ### Oh My Zsh
-Navigate to Oh My Zsh folder with `cd ~./oh-my-zsh` and inside the _Custom_ folder you can use/create files to organise _aliases_ and _shortcuts_.
+Navigate to Oh My Zsh folder with `cd ~/.oh-my-zsh` and inside the `custom` folder you can use/create files to organise _aliases_ and _shortcuts_.
 For example you can have a file `custom.zsh` with content similar to:
 ```
 # Aliases
 alias python='python3'